GoogleForCreators/web-stories-wp/docs/third-party-integration/dashboard/integration-layer-api/api-callbacks.md

 # API Callbacks

-Similar to story editor, side effects are added to the Dashboard by defining callbacks.
+Side effects are added to the Dashboard by defining callbacks.
 One such callback is `fetchStories` which is used to get stories from the backend and is the only required callback.
 Other callbacks can be used to add or handle functionalities for story management.
-All API callbacks can be asynchronous and should eventually resolve to their corresponding expected responses.
+All API callbacks are asynchronous and should eventually resolve to their corresponding expected responses.

 Below is a list of available API callbacks categorized in different sections.

 ## Browsing stories

-A dropdown with a list of all the authors for filtering out the stories would be added if the callback below is defined.
+A dropdown with a list of all the authors for filtering the stories would be added if the callback below is defined.

 ### `getAuthors`

-A callback used to get all the authors who have created a story and is stored in a CMS.
-Response from this will be used in a dropdown menu from which selecting a particular author will invoke `fetchStories` with the required arguments to get stories created only by this author.
+A callback used to get all the authors of the CMS.
+Response from this will be used in a dropdown menu from which selecting a particular author will invoke `fetchStories` with the required arguments to get stories created by this author.

 Arguments